FazOuard/CS-girlies-make-learning-fun/readme.md

 # Hello Welcome to the cs girlies repo hackathon <br />

-I'm going to explain to you what packages I used, how I made it work and the conecpt behind my code. <br />
+I'm going to explain to you what packages I used, how I made it work and the concept behind my code. <br />

 ### **Frontend First!**
 Built on **ReactJS** (with Vite for speed and TailwindCSS for style).
 Here’s the super-fast, no-nonsense install:

-npm create vite@latest frontend
+`npm create vite@latest frontend`

 Pick: React → JavaScript → [smash Enter until you name it "frontend"]